Library spaces open to UCSF ID holders. See timeline for reopening.

 Projects

-Description: 3D printed foot model for displaying various foot arches and pertinent common forefoot/midfoot/rearfoot pathologies for patient education and podiatric medical student education.
+Description: 3D printed model displaying periodontal disease and treatment outcomes for patient education.

 Keywords: simulation, surgery preparation, patient education